aeporreca/aeporreca.github.io/talks.md

 1. “On a powerful class of non-universal P systems with active membranes”, 14th International Conference on Developments in Language Theory (DLT2010), University of Western Ontario, London, Canada.
 August 2010.

-1. “Do complexity classes for P systems have complete prob- lems?”
+1. “Do complexity classes for P systems have complete problems?”
 8th Brainstorming Week on Membrane Computing (BWMC 2010), Universidad de Sevilla, Spain.
 February 2010.

 1. “An efficient simulation of polynomial-space Turing machines by P systems with active membranes”, 10th Workshop on Membrane Computing (WMC10), Curtea de Argeș, Romania.
 August 2009.